Tech companies help lift stocks Friday, push S&P 500 to record high

+Small company stocks, which have outgained the broader market this year, lagged behind on Friday.
+The Russell 2000 index of smaller companies inched up 0.88 points, or less than 0.1%, to 2,243.47.
+Still, the index is up 13.6% so far this year, while the S&P 500, which tracks large companies, is up 9.9%.

-Technology stocks were among the better performers.
-Apple and Intel both rose 1.4%.
-Financial companies also rose, aided by a rise in bond yields, which translates into higher interest rates lenders can charge on mortgages and other loans.
-State Street was up 1.5%, while Wells Fargo rose 0.8%.
+Big Tech stocks were among the better performers.
+Apple rose 2%, Microsoft gained 1% and Intel added 1.8%.
+Health care companies also helped lift the market.
+UnitedHealth climbed 3.1% and Cigna rose 3.3%.

+Financial companies also rose, aided by the rise in bond yields, which translates into higher interest rates lenders can charge on mortgages and other loans.
+State Street gained 2.4% and Wells Fargo added 1.2%.
-Stocks have benefited this week as bond yields, which had been steadily ticking higher, retreated from highs hit earlier in the month.

 Most analysts expect inflation to increase as the economy improves.